-Even though he can only communicate using a muscle in his cheek, Stephen Hawking has made himself into a world-renowned physicist thanks to his groundbreaking work, impish wit, and refusal to let his disability stifle his potential.
+Even though he could only communicate using a muscle in his cheek, Stephen Hawking made himself into a world-renowned physicist thanks to his groundbreaking work, impish wit, and refusal to let his disability stifle his potential.

-His books are illustrated with images of himself flying through space in his wheelchair, he would rather meet Marilyn Monroe over Issac Newton, and his mischevious grin sneaks into view as he presses a button on his chair dedicated to cracking jokes.
+His books are illustrated with images of himself flying through space in his wheelchair, he confessed that he would rather meet Marilyn Monroe over Issac Newton, and his mischevious grin often snuck into view as he pressed a button on his chair dedicated to cracking jokes.

-Stephen Hawking is an undeniably fascinating figure.
-Whether you’re an admirer of his exceptional mind, a fan of his appearances in popular TV shows, or amused by his propensity to mow people down in his wheelchair – there is much more to this Cosmologist than meets the eye.
+Stephen Hawking was an undeniably fascinating figure.
+Whether you’re an admirer of his exceptional work, a fan of his appearances in popular TV shows, or amused by his habit of mowing people down in his wheelchair – there was much more to this Cosmologist than met the eye.

 Posted by Goalcast

 Stephen William Hawking was born on January 8th in 1942, in Oxford, England.
 His arrival was in the midst of WWII and a financial rough patch for his well-educated parents.
 But Stephen took great pride in knowing that he was born on the 300th anniversary of the death of Galileo Galilei.